Stay-at-home dad? Make sure you’re effectively fighting for custody

 Logically, it would seem that if the father is the one who made the child’s meals, helped with homework, handled doctor’s appointments, volunteered at the school and dealt with all the other minutiae of day-to-day life, then he should likewise have a built-in advantage when it comes time to make a custody determination.
 That isn’t always the case, but it will give you a “leg up” on the other party.
 Being able to argue that you are the primary caretaker for the children and are in a better position to meet their needs is very persuasive for a family court judge.
 You just have to be willing to fight for your rights and for those of your children.

 Logic, preparation, and reasoned, impassioned argument on behalf of a loving father who wants primary custody or shared-but-equal custody is key in any disputed custody proceeding.
 An attorney like Jeffery M. Leving, who has long championed fathers’ rights across Illinois (and around the country) and has been nationally recognized for his pioneering work, has the strength, skill, and ability to hand-craft a well-supported case for granting a father primary or shared custody to protect and safeguard his children’s future.
-This is done through persuasive and strategic argument, as well as uncovering evidence that it is in the child’s best interest that the dad’s role as the primary caretaker and day-to-day “main” parent should continue.
+This is done through persuasive and strategic arguments, as well as uncovering evidence that it is in the child’s best interest that the dad’s role as the primary caretaker and day-to-day “main” parent should continue.

 Whether you are a stay-at-home dad or a working one, you play an important role in the lives of your children, and you should be able to continue your relationship with them even if your relationship with their mother ends.
-To protect your rights as a father in a custody or divorce proceeding, contact the Chicago-based Law Offices of Jeffery M. Leving, Ltd. Call 312-702-0862 today or send us an email to schedule a consultation.
+To protect your rights as a father in a custody or divorce proceeding, contact the Chicago-based Law Offices of The Law Offices of Jeffery M. Leving, Ltd. Call 312-702-0862 today or send us an email to schedule a consultation.